-Maria Elena Lagomasino served as Chief Executive Officer of GenSpring Family Offices, LLC, an affiliate of SunTrust Banks, Inc., from November 2005 through October 2012.
+Maria Elena Lagomasino is the Chief Executive Officer and Managing Partner of WE Family Offices, a multi-family office serving global high net worth families, and has held these positions since March 2013.
+Ms. Lagomasino served as Chief Executive Officer of GenSpring Family Offices, LLC, an affiliate of SunTrust Banks, Inc., from November 2005 through October 2012.
 From September 2001 to March 2005, Ms. Lagomasino was Chairman and Chief Executive Officer of JPMorgan Private Bank, a division of JPMorgan Chase & Co., a global financial services firm.
 Prior to assuming this position, she was Managing Director of The Chase Manhattan Bank in charge of its Global Private Banking Group.
 Ms. Lagomasino had been with Chase Manhattan since 1983 in various positions in private banking.
 She served as a Director of the Company from April 2003 to April 2006.

 High Level of Financial Literacy Over 30 years of experience in the financial industry and a recognized leader in the wealth management industry.
-Former Chief Executive Officer of GenSpring Family Offices, LLC, a wealth management firm that is an affiliate of SunTrust Banks, Inc. Relevant Chief Executive Officer/President Experience Served as Chief Executive Officer of GenSpring Family Offices, LLC and JPMorgan Private Bank.
+Chief Executive Officer and Managing Partner at WE Family Offices, a multi-family office serving global high net worth families.
+Former Chief Executive Officer of GenSpring Family Offices, LLC, a wealth management firm that is an affiliate of SunTrust Banks, Inc. Relevant Chief Executive Officer/President Experience Serves as Chief Executive Officer of WE Family Offices and served as Chief Executive Officer of GenSpring Family Offices, LLC and JPMorgan Private Bank.
 Diversity Hispanic; female; professional experience in global capital markets and government.
 Broad International Exposure Significant international experience as Chief Executive Officer of GenSpring Family Offices, LLC and Chairman and Chief Executive Officer of JPMorgan Private Bank.
 During tenure with The Chase Manhattan Bank, served as Managing Director of the Global Private Banking Group, Vice President of private banking in the Latin America region and head of private banking for the western hemisphere.
 Over 35 years of experience working with Latin America.
 Exposure to international issues as a director of the Americas Society and as a member of the Council on Foreign Relations.